The Nurses of Middlethorpe Hall

 Use the slider to drag the puzzle so that the top and bottom are aligned , or use an alternate text based challenge by clicking here.

-What is fourteen thousand nine hundred and ninety two as a number?
+What is seventeen thousand five hundred and seventy three as digits?

 Site Search